Sexual addiction: Possible mechanisms

+Evolutionary perspectives

+From an evolutionary standpoint, human sexual behavior evolved under conditions in which reproductive opportunities were limited by social, environmental, and biological constraints.
+A strong sex drive would historically have conferred fitness advantages for individuals, i.e. would have increased reproductive success.
+Modern technologies—such as readily available online pornography, cybersex, and other novel sexual outlets—may produce an “evolutionary mismatch” in which evolved predispositions collide with unprecedented access to sexual stimuli.
+This mismatch can intensify or hyperactivate normal mating motivations, leading, in some cases, to behaviors labeled as “sex addiction."
+Prevalence data consistently show that men report higher rates of compulsive sexual behavior than women, which some researchers link to men’s evolutionarily shaped orientation toward short-term mating strategies.
+In earlier environments, sexual pursuit quickly led to reproduction, typically followed by social and hormonal changes that curbed further mating pursuits.
+Today, however, near-limitless sexual content allows evolved drives to manifest in ways that may be harmful or distressing, exemplifying how novel features of modern society can transform an adaptive predisposition into a potentially maladaptive compulsion.

 Treatment

 Counseling

 As of 2023, none of the official regulatory bodies for Psycho-sexual Counseling or Sex and Relationship therapy, have accepted sex addiction as a distinct entity with associated treatment protocols.
 Indeed, some practitioners regard sex addiction as a potentially harmful diagnosis and draw parallels with gay conversion therapy.
 As a result, treatment for sex addiction is more often provided by addiction professionals in the counseling field than psychosexual specialists.
 These counseling professionals typically hold advanced degrees of education including master's degrees or Doctorates in counseling or a related field like psychology.
 These counselors can also hold certifications like Licensed Professional Counselors (LPC-S) who are required to hold a master's degree or higher level of education.
 Therapists and Psychologists usually also hold a Master's in a related field of study.

 Cognitive behavioral therapy is a common form of behavioral treatment for addictions and maladaptive behaviors in general.
 Dialectical behavior therapy has been shown to improve treatment outcomes as well.
 Certified Sex Addiction Therapists (CSAT) – a group of sexual addiction therapists certified by the International Institute for Trauma and Addiction Professionals – offer specialized behavioral therapy designed specifically for sexual addiction.
-Their treatments have yet to be subject to peer-review, so it is unclear if they help or harm patients.

 In-person support groups

-In-person support groups are available in most of the developed world.
-None yet have any scientific evidence to show whether or not they are helpful, so attendees do so at their own risk.